 In the original study, participants were asked to write for 15 minutes a day over 4 consecutive days.
 Some were asked to vent their emotions about a traumatic experience; some were asked to relate the facts of such an experience; and some were asked to vent emotions and write about the facts of a traumatic experience.
 A final group was asked to write about superficial or irrelevant topics.

-Six months later, the researchers followed up with their participants.
+A number of months later, the researchers followed up with their participants.
 The people who had vented their emotions and written about the facts of a traumatic experience reported improved moods and a more positive outlook, and incredibly their medical records revealed that they were visiting the doctor less often.

 These were astonishing results.
 Pennebaker wanted to know whether this was a one-off or something more profound, so he organised a second experiment.